 How do I change the custody or visitation order?

-Another option is that one parent can re-open a divorce or custody case and file a motion to change custody.
+- File a Motion to Modify Custody / Visitation: Either parent can file a motion to change custody.
 This requires both parents to go back to court, explain to the judge what changes you would like to make, and then a judge will decide what changes, if any, to make.
-Judges do not change custody orders lightly; there are specific legal requirements you will have to show before a judge will change the custody order.
+Judges do not change custody orders lightly; there are specific legal requirements you will have to prove before a judge will change the custody order.
 You can find the forms and information about this process on the File a Motion to Go Back to Court page.

 Who gets to claim the child as a dependent on their taxes?